SimWrapper

 4. Configuring dashboard templates for multiple run folders

-In SimWrapper, everything is folder-based.
-So viz-*.yaml and dashboard-*.yaml files in a folder will automatically be detected and loaded based on their filenames.
+In SimWrapper, everything is file- and folder-based.
+So viz-*.yaml and dashboard-*.yaml files in a folder will automatically be detected and loaded, based on their filenames.

 If you want to define dashboards that will be used for multiple folders, such as several runs for a particular project:

-• Create a folder named simwrapper in the parent project directory.
+• Create a folder named simwrapper or .simwrapper in the parent project directory.

 • Move all dashboard, viz, and template YAMLs into that folder